Monday, September 2, 2019

 Summer is quickly turning to fall, but I’m just not ready for the change of seasons.
-I’m still focused on this summer’s project, a doll quilt that features a charming embroidered strawberry.
+I'm still focused on this summer’s project, a mid-century inspired doll quilt that features a vintage embroidered strawberry.
 Perhaps you remember it from here.

-Motifs like this are typical of the 1940s-50s when they embellished household linens such as tea towels, tablecloths and napkins.
-Also popular at the time, calicos, polkadots and gingham checks made the perfect vintage pairing. and bordered the quilt with a wonderful retro-style daisy print from American Jane Fabrics.
-Isn't it fun?
+Motifs like this are typical of the 1940s-50s when they adorned household linens such as tea towels, tablecloths, and napkins.
+I added calicos, polka dots, and gingham checks for vintage charm and bordered the quilt with a retro-style daisy print from American Jane.

-The quilt top itself was finished years ago but got set aside when I gave up doing handwork.
-What a shame, I thought, to leave something this sweet half-done.
-Apparently, my friend Ruth agreed, because when I brought it out to show her, she offered to finish it for me.
+The top itself was finished years ago but got set aside when I couldn't do the handwork.
+What a shame to leave something this sweet half done.
+Apparently, my friend, Ruth, agreed because when I finally showed it to her, she offered to quilt and bind it for me.

-It turns out a quilt was the perfect way to preserve that embroidered berry.
+As it turns out, a quilt was the perfect way to preserve that vintage berry.
 Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing this project to fruition.
 I couldn't be happier with the result!

 Strawberry Preserves